wevsty/KVM-over-USB/README_en-us.md

 ### Hardware list
 1. Video capture card: You can use video capture cards with chips such as MS2109 or MS2130, which are sold in the market for about 5-15 USD.
 2. CH340 to CH9329 USB Connection Cable: CH340 is a common USB to serial chip, access CH9329 through the serial port, and finally connect CH9329 to the controlled device can be.

-Note 1: There are finished cables available on shopping platforms, which can be purchased directly at a market price of about 20 RMB.
+Note 1: There are finished cables available on shopping platforms, which can be purchased directly at a market price of about 20 CNY.

 Note 2: If you have special needs, you can also purchase a USB to serial cable with other chips (e.g. FT232) and then purchase a CH9329 module with a serial interface.

 3. HDMI cable

 4. If the device does not have enough USB ports, it is recommended to use it with a USB HUB.